22 Best Beaches in Greece

 This sand and pebble beach is prized for its natural beauty, with the surrounding hillsides sprouting vibrant flowers and palm trees.
 Ideal for swimming, the calm waters are translucent in the shallow areas.
 From a distance, the sea appears a dazzling emerald hue.

 Kyra Panagia is well designed for visitors with excellent facilities: restrooms, showers, changing rooms, and rentals of sun beds and parasols.
 A nearby seafood taverna offers splendid vistas of the Aegean Sea.

-Overlooking the Kyra Panagia beach is a three-star hotel with a swimming pool.
+Overlooking the beach in a peaceful setting, the three-star Kyra Panagia Hotel offers modern guest rooms with balconies.
 This accommodation allows visitors to enjoy a blissful vacation right by the beach.
 In the area, tourists will also find other accommodations, shops, and traditional Greek tavernas.

 22. Lemonakia Beach, Samos

 This picturesque beach on the Island of Samos is tucked into a small bay, with a lush pine forest as a backdrop.
 The crystal-clear turquoise waters are calm and shallow.

 The downside of this beach is the pebble shoreline, but that doesn't take away from the joys of sunbathing and swimming.

 The beach gets very crowded in high season but is well prepared to welcome visitors.
 Facilities include a snack bar and rentals of sun beds and umbrellas.